wgetJane/ttt-weapon-rework/README.md

 headshot multiplier also drops off from 240% at 64 units to 100% at 192 units

 M3\
-\- base dmg: 7, headshot dmg: 16.8, limb dmg: 6.3\
+\- base dmg: 10, headshot dmg: 24, limb dmg: 9\
 \- clip size: 8\
-\- fire rate: 72 rpm\
+\- fire rate: 64 rpm\
 \- deploy time: 1 sec\
-\- can kill an unarmoured player in one headshot at close range
+\- can kill an armoured player in one headshot at close range

 XM\
 \- base dmg: 4, headshot dmg: 9.6, limb dmg: 3.6\